SylwiaKmiec/sylwiakmiec.github.io/README.md

 customers
 https://archive.ics.uci.edu/ml/datasets/Shill+Bidding+Dataset <br>

 Normal bids are classified as ‘0’ bids in the data set and anomalous bids as ‘1’.
-Your goal is to use classification or clustering algorithms to predict the bids in the future.
-You would need to clean and prepare the dataset for the machine learning modelling under the following guidelines for Data Preparation and Machine Learning modules.
+The goal is to use classification to predict the bids in the future.

 # Performed:
 - Exploratory Data Analysis - EDA